carvel-dev/carvel/site/content/blog/kapp_deploy_oidc_gke.md

           kapp ls
 ```

-Please refer to this [Github Repo](https://github.com/sethiyash/carvel-kapp-oidc-github) which contains a Github action and simple-app.yml which we will deploy on GKE using kapp.
+Please refer to this [Github Repo](https://github.com/sethiyash/carvel-kapp-oidc-github) which contains a Github Action and simple-app.yml which we will deploy on GKE using kapp.

 ## Join us on Slack and GitHub